henrikwirth/dev.to/articles/guide-to-gatsby-wordpress-starter-advanced/7-PageBuilder-with-ACF-Flexible-Content.md

 ## Explanation Video :movie_camera:

 This tutorial can be a lot to take in and it is hard for me to write a super detailed explanation of everything down.
-So I decided to record a video, where I would go through the steps mentioned in this tutorial and verbally explain what my thoughts to the process are.
+So I decided to record a video, where I would go through the steps mentioned in this tutorial and verbally explain what my thoughts to the implementation choices are.

-I hope this will make it more accessible for everyone.
+I hope I find the time to finish the video soon.
+Stay tuned.

--> Video <-
+-> Video - Coming soon <-

 ## Final Thoughts :checkered_flag:

+Boom, now we have **a way to dynamically render blocks** created through ACF flexible content layouts.
+Surely this is not a full-fledged page builder yet, as we we can't use layouts inside layouts.
+But, **we can add and order section by section**, which for most use-cases, should be more than enough.
+This approach would now allow you to create reusable layouts and therefore is a powerful way to create your pages.

+There is also a way to use the Gutenberg blocks with the [wp-graphql-gutenberg](https://github.com/pristas-peter/wp-graphql-gutenberg) plugin created by [https://github.com/pristas-peter](Peter Pristas).
+While this is a valid way to work with WordPress, I'm not the biggest fan of how to implement Gutenberg blocks and work with the editor.
+This might change though, with how things develop.

-Checkout how [the site](https://gatsby-starter-wordpress-advanced.netlify.com/) looks now:
+Checkout how the site looks now here: [https://gatsby-starter-wordpress-advanced.netlify.com/](https://gatsby-starter-wordpress-advanced.netlify.com/)

-...

 Find the code base here: [https://github.com/henrikwirth/gatsby-starter-wordpress-advanced/tree/tutorial/part-7](https://github.com/henrikwirth/gatsby-starter-wordpress-advanced/tree/tutorial/part-7)

 ## What's Next :arrow_right:

 Coming up soon: **Part 8** - Internationalization